palantir/atlasdb/docs/source/configuration/key_value_service_configs/oracle_key_value_service_config.rst

 that has successfully ran.

 If things do not work:

-1. Check for log lines containing ``Potentially altering table {} (internal name: {}) to have overflow column.``, and verify that your table reference / physical table name shows up in one of the log lines (note that physical table names are logged unsafely, if your infrastructure understands log safety).
+#.
+Check for log lines containing ``Potentially altering table {} (internal name: {}) to have overflow column.``, and verify that your table reference / physical table name shows up in one of the log lines.
+    * Note that physical table names are logged unsafely, if your infrastructure understands log safety.
-If this is not present, then your service is not re-issuing a call to ``KeyValueService#createTable``.
+    * If this is not present, then your service is not re-issuing a call to ``KeyValueService#createTable``.
-To fix, attempt to recreate the table using ``KeyValueService#createTable``
+    * To fix, attempt to recreate the table using ``KeyValueService#createTable``.
-2. Check for log lines containing ``Table name: {}, Overflow table migrated status: {}, overflow table existence status: {}, overflow column exists status: {}`` containing your table reference / physical table name.
+#.
+Check for log lines containing ``Table name: {}, Overflow table migrated status: {}, overflow table existence status: {}, overflow column exists status: {}`` containing your table reference / physical table name.
 Verify that ``overflowTableHasMigrated`` and ``overflowTableExists`` are both true, and ``overflowColumnExists`` is false.
-If any of these are incorrect, then it is likely your issue does not pertain to a missing overflow column.
+    * If any of these are incorrect, then it is likely your issue does not pertain to a missing overflow column.
 Please contact support for further assistance.
-3. Check for the log line containing the stack trace with exception message "Unable to alter table to have overflow column due to a table mapping error.".
+#.
+Check for the log line containing the stack trace with exception message ``Unable to alter table to have overflow column due to a table mapping error.``.
-Note that this exception message is marked unsafe.
+    * Note that this exception message is marked unsafe.
 You may alternatively be able to find this stacktrace with the cause of type ``TableMappingNotFoundException``.
-If this is present, please determine if the exception cause relates to an operator error, or requires further assistance from Palantir support.
+    * If this is present, please determine if the exception cause relates to an operator error, or requires further assistance from Palantir support.